Car Accident Lawyer Trenton

 New Jersey Auto Law Facts You Should Know.

 The list of questions goes on and on.
-The good news is that with the attorneys and staff at Greg Prosmushkin, P.C., your answers are just a phone call or consultation away.
-The attorneys at Greg Prosmushkin, P.C. have handled thousands of auto accident claims ranging from tractor trailer accidents to single vehicle accidents.
+The good news is that with the attorneys and staff at Greg Prosmushkin, P.C., your answers are only a phone call or consultation away.
+The lawyers at Greg Prosmushkin, P.C. have handled thousands of auto accident claims ranging from tractor trailer accidents to single vehicle accidents.

 My Insurance Policy States That I Have “Limitation on Lawsuit Threshold” on My Policy.
 What Does that Mean for Me?